astrobatty/ceres/README.md

 SWIG = /usr/local/bin/swig
 ```

-SSephem requires also three separete files for running: the binary solar system ephemeris, a leap-second table, and a UT1 - UTC offset table.
+SSephem requires also three separate files for running: the binary solar system ephemeris, a leap-second table, and a UT1 - UTC offset table.
 These three files are downloaded during the CERES installation.
 However, the latter two files should be periodically updated, which can be easily done by reinstalling CERES.

-After checking the C, C++, and fortran installation files, CERES can be istalled with the following command:
+After checking the C, C++, and fortran installation files, CERES can be installed with the following command:

 ```python install.py```